cedricwalter/cedricwalter.github.io/_posts/_disabled/2006-08-21-adding-mod_security-to-better-protect-your-webserver.md

   First problem that may occur is the absence of

--Gcc: <font size="-1">The GNU Compiler Collection (usually shortened to GCC) is a set of programming language compilers produced by the GNU Project.
+-Gcc: The GNU Compiler Collection (usually shortened to GCC) is a set of programming language compilers produced by the GNU Project.
 It is free software distributed by the Free Software Foundation (FSF) under the GNU GPL, and is a key component of the GNU toolchain.
 It is the standard compiler for the open source Unix-like operating systems, and certain proprietary operating systems derived therefrom such as Mac OS X. \[[WikiPedia](http://en.wikipedia.org/wiki/Gcc)\]
--apache-dev: contains the <font size="-1">apxs tool, and required pache heder to compile a module
+-apache-dev: contains the apxs tool, and required pache heder to compile a module

 Both can be installed via YaST2…